Registration Now Open for the 2018 Empire State Ride To End Cancer

 BUFFALO, N.Y. – Registration for the 2018 Empire State Ride is now open.
 This year’s event anticipates more than 200 individuals from across the country will embark on this fully supported, 500+ mile, seven-day bicycling event across New York State with one mission: to end cancer.

-This one-of-a-kind event from July 29 through August 4, aims to raise more than $1 million dollars in 2018 for cutting-edge cancer research at Roswell Park Cancer Institute — America’s first cancer center and one of just 49 National Cancer Institute-designated comprehensive cancer centers in the country.
+This one-of-a-kind event from July 29 through August 4, aims to raise more than $1 million dollars in 2018 for cutting-edge cancer research at Roswell Park Comprehensive Cancer Center — America’s first cancer center and one of just 49 National Cancer Institute-designated comprehensive cancer centers in the country.

 Riders who participate on the Empire State Ride will cycle 60-90 miles per day, embarking from New York City, traveling through some of the most scenic parts of New York State, and ending at one of the natural wonders of the world: Niagara Falls.
 The event is fully supported and welcomes participants of all fitness levels.
 Bicyclists also have the option of creating their own custom ride by joining the ride for one or more days.